 Walk: Llanthony and Hatterall Ridge, Monmouthshire

-Get your heart racing with a 4.5-mile circular walk, ascending from a valley of ancient architecture to the sweeping mountain views of Offa's Dyke Path.
+Get your heart racing with a 4.5-mile circular walk, ascending from a valley of ancient architecture to the sweeping mountain views of Offa's Dyke Path in the Black Mountains.

-Running along the spine of England and Wales for 177 miles, this ancient path follows the eighth-century fortification built on the order of King Offa in an attempt to divide Mercia from rival kingdoms.
+Running along the spine of England and Wales for 177 miles, the ancient Offa's Dyke Path follows the eighth-century fortification built on the order of King Offa in an attempt to divide Mercia from rival kingdoms.

 Llanthony and Hatterall Ridge walk